Thetford railway station

-Thetford railway station is on the Breckland line in the east of England, serving the town of Thetford, Norfolk.
+Thetford railway station is on the Breckland line in the east of England, serving the market town of Thetford, Norfolk.
 The line runs between Cambridge in the west and Norwich in the east.

 Thetford is situated between Brandon and Harling Road, 93 mi 50 chain from London Liverpool Street via Ely.
 The station is managed by Greater Anglia, which operates most of the services, typically one to two trains per hour in either direction.
 East Midlands Railway operates a regular service between Norwich and Liverpool Lime Street via Nottingham and Manchester Piccadilly.